egoettelmann/spring-configuration-extensions/README.md

 This annotation processor allows to automatically extract all configuration properties at build time.
 The generated file(s) can be used to:
- - add auto-completion of configuration files in your IDEA
+ - add auto-completion of configuration files in your IDE
  - expose possible configuration properties through your app like Spring Boot Actuator does
  - analyze the project's dependencies on configuration properties
  - generate documentation